 You need to ensure you’re able to move around the footpaths, whilst remaining safe.
 If you’re concerned, give the site a call beforehand and they’ll be able to help you.

 If you’re local to Yorkshire, we’d recommend Bolton Abbey.
 Regarded as the ‘jewel in the crown’ of Yorkshire, Bolton Abbey has 30,000 acres of footpaths winding around the stunning scenery.
 A majority of these footpaths are accessible so you can enjoy them to their fullest.
 For more information, head to the Bolton Abbey website.

-Whether it be a shopping trip now the shops are back or heading to a local park, there are options all over the country, regardless of where you live.
+Whether it be a shopping trip or to a local park, there are options all over the country, regardless of where you live.
 Do a search to find out what’s near you, you never know you may even discover a hidden gem that you didn’t even know existed!

-Hopefully, you’ve found our guide useful and find somewhere to go to make the most of the summer, in a safe surrounding.
+Hopefully, you’ve found our guide useful and find somewhere to go to make the most of the summer.
 You can view our range of powered wheelchairs here, but feel free to get in touch with us if you have any questions.